-Prophylactic cranial irradiation (PCI): A type of brain radiation treatment is sometimes used to decrease the risk of cancer spreading to the brain.110
+Prophylactic cranial irradiation (PCI): A type of brain radiation treatment sometimes used in SCLC to decrease the risk of cancer spreading to the brain.
+110

 Pulmonary embolism: A blood clot that travels through the bloodstream into the lung.

 Radiation therapy: A type of cancer treatment that uses high-energy x-ray beams to kill tumors.